hugol-v/hugol-v.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my (new) academic website!
+Welcome to my academic website!
 I am currently pursuing a Master's degree in Mathematics and Statistics at [McGill University](https://www.mcgill.ca/), where I have the privilege of working under the co-supervision of [Professor Courtney Paquette](https://cypaquette.github.io/) and [Professor Elliot Paquette](https://elliotpaquette.github.io/).
 Prior to this, I earned my B.Sc. in Mathematics and Computer Science with First-Class Honours, also from McGill University.

 My academic interests revolve around the fascinating realm of large random systems.
 Specifically, I find great enthusiasm in applying random matrix theory to unravel the reasons behind the exceptional performance of contemporary machine learning models trained on massive datasets.
 I also strive to understand their vulnerabilities, exploring situations in which they may encounter breakdowns.
 I have a strong inclination to explore diverse subjects and actively seek opportunities for collaborations.
 For a more detailed discussion, please refer to the "research" tab.